 - (a) available for purchase by the public or free distribution to the public; or - (b) available for inspection (whether for a fee or charge or not) under Part 5 or another enactment; or - (c) State archives to which a person has a right to be given access under Part 6 of the State Records Act 2000 despite this Act; or - (d) publicly available library material held by agencies for reference purposes; or - (e) made or acquired by an art gallery, museum or library and preserved for public reference or exhibition purposes.

-7. Access rights in Parts 2 and 4, application of to private collections agency, the application of those Parts is subject to any limitations on access imposed by the person who lodged the collection.
+7. Access rights in Parts 2 and 4, application of to private collections

 If Parts 2 and 4 apply to documents in a private collection that is held by an art gallery, museum, library or other prescribed